Operating Principles – HBVF

 Zone 4 – Cake Dewatering:

-Final dewatering after washing is achieved to decrease final cake moisture.
+Final dewatering after washing is achieved to decrease the final cake moisture.

 The filter fabric belt travels off the rubber drainage belt to around a helical discharge roll, followed by a cake doctor blade.